PRE-COLLEGE FIELD STUDIES EXPERIENCE: June 24 - July 7, 2018 (Accepting 21 students in 2018). Applications are now under review for the 2018 program.

 What are the daily activities?

 Each day consists of a morning, afternoon and evening session.
 Each of these sessions consists of a specific activity that includes the whole group or subgroups of participants.
 Activities usually involve both academic and outdoor recreational skills.
-You can check out last year's student blog for more details.
+You can check out a student blog for more details.
 A gallery of pictures can be found here.

 During the program, participants may: